 The Company's share capital is represented by 82,413,197 shares with a face value of one euro each, all fully subscribed and paid up.
-There is also a fully paid issue premium of 329 million euros.
+There is also a fully paid issue premium of 329 millions of euros.
 The issue premium may be distributed subject to compliance with the restrictions set out in prevailing mercantile regulations.
+The Company is not listed on the stock exchange.

-At 31 December 2022 and 2021, Acciona, S.A. held 100% of the shareholding, it being therefore the Sole Shareholder of the Company.
-Following the mercantile regulations, the Company has its form of sole-shareholder company registered in the Companies Register.
+On 31 December 2023 and 2022, Acciona S.A. held 100% of the shareholding, it being therefore the Sole Shareholder of the Company.
+Following the mercantile regulations, the Company has its form of sole-shareholder company registered with the Companies Register.
 All the shares carry the same political and economic rights.